dominikrys/dominikrys.github.io/content/posts/cpp-chip8-emulator-to-webassembly/index.md

 In this post I'll explain how I went about compiling the emulator which was designed to run natively on Windows, Linux and macOS, to also run on the web using WebAssembly.

 My main motivation for getting this working on the web was that it was difficult download and get it running; I could send someone a pre-compiled binary or give building instructions, but neither of those options are guaranteed to work without extra effort involved.
-The whole concept of downloading and running programs also felt a bit dated given that these days it's rare that anyone leaves their web browser.

 This is where [Emscripten](https://emscripten.org/) came in.
 Emscripten is a toolchain which uses [LLVM](https://github.com/emscripten-ports/SDL2) to compile C and C++ programs into [WebAssembly](https://webassembly.org/) (Wasm).
 WebAssembly is a binary instruction format which runs on modern web browsers and allows apps to run at near native speed.
 In theory, this was the perfect solution to my problem as I could get the emulator running from a web browser.